Jaywalking: Australia

 In Australia, it is illegal to start crossing the road at an intersection if a pedestrian light is red or flashing red.
 If no such pedestrian light exists, the traffic lights are used, making it illegal to proceed on red or orange.
 Furthermore, it is illegal to cross any road within 20 m of an intersection with pedestrian lights or within 20 m of any pedestrian crossing (including a zebra crossing, school crossing, or any other pedestrian crossing).

+Crossing the street more than 20 metres from a signal or crossing is generally legal in Australia.
+"Jaywalking" is not a legal term in NSW or Australia.
+WalkSydney has claimed the common use of the American term in Australia leads people to the false belief that the same rules apply to people in Australia.

+Common terms in use for starting to walk across a road at a signal when a red light is displayed include 'unsafe crossing', 'unsafe crossing behaviour' and 'crossing against the light'.

+More than 8000 people in the Sydney CBD received fines for illegally crossing city streets from November 2013 to October 2015.
+More than double this figure received cautions.
+NSW Police issued 790 traffic fines in a two-week blitz in 2016 between August 8 and August 22 for pedestrian offences including crossing against the lights or "not at proper crossing zones", according to a spokesman for NSW Police.
+A similar operation over two weeks in August 2015 resulted in 244 infringements for pedestrian offences.

-However, laws against jaywalking are rarely enforced, with the exception of the occasional police "blitz" on jaywalking for a week or so at a time, when the laws are enforced more stringently.
-Some roads with a record of pedestrian accidents feature fences in the centre to discourage pedestrians, but there is no law against crossing them.
-States set their own fines for jaywalking.
+Some roads with a record of pedestrian accidents feature fences in the center to discourage pedestrians, but there is no law against crossing them.
+States set their own fines for starting to cross the road when a signal is red.
+The fine in Victoria is 2 penalty units.
 The fine is $50 in Western Australia.

+In Hobart, Tasmania increasing the number of pedestrians crossing mid-block was considered a success metric, a statistic with is considered 'jaywalking' in other jurisdictions around the world.
+Increases in people crossing mid-block was understood to indicate improvements in perceived safety.

 New Zealand

-Pedestrians in New Zealand must, if possible, cross at right angles to the kerb or side of the roadway unless they use pedestrian crossings or school crossing points.
+Pedestrians in New Zealand must, if possible, cross at right angles to the curb or side of the roadway unless they use pedestrian crossings or school crossing points.
 Pedestrians must use a pedestrian crossing, footbridge, underpass or traffic signal within 20 m.
 At intersections controlled by signals, pedestrians should wait for the green man to display and may not begin crossing when the static or the flashing red man is displayed.
 The fine for jaywalking is up to $35.